wallacepck/tp/docs/UserGuide.md

 4. Copy the file to the folder you want to use as the _home folder_ for AcademySource.
 Note: This will create additional files required for AcademySource in your _home folder_.

 5. Open AcademySource by double-clicking the program file, `academysource.jar`.
-Alternatively, you may type `java -jar academysource.jar` into your [terminal](#quick-start) and press enter.
+Alternatively, you may type `java -jar academysource.jar` into your [terminal](#quick-start) and press `Enter`.
    **What you'll see:**
    <details>
         <summary><strong>On Windows:</strong></summary>